italijancic/mvc-rack-app/README.md

 # ----------------
 # GET     /resource           # index   - get a list of the resources
 # GET     /resource/:id       # show    - get a specific resource
-# DELETE  /resource/:id       # delete  - delete specific resource
+# DELETE  /resource/:id       # delete  - delete the specific resource
 # GET     /resource/new       # new     - get an HTML page with a form
 # POST    /resource           # create  - create a new resource
 #